fishcus/KAP-manual/en/model/cube_build/streaming_build.en.md

    }'
    ```

-**Q: How to solve the failed building job due to empty values in Kafka data?**
+**Q: How to solve the failed building job due to empty or other invalid values in Kafka data?**

 You can change the properties in  `$KYLIN_HOME/conf/kylin.properties ` :